10 Feb 2025

 opam-repository has a lot of packages, so we only load packages we need

-1. TODO add a caching dependency provider with interior mutation
+1. O add a caching dependency provider with interior mutation

 • While the grammar allows for it I can’t actually find any booleans or integers in the dependency formula of Opam.